vishvAsa/kalpAntaram/kANe/v2p1/14_Remarriage_of_Widows.md

 Vedic passages bearing on the question.

 1430.
 Compare Manu IX.
 176 and Viṣṇa 15.
 8 for the first punarbbu, Mapu IX, 176, Vas, Dh.
-8. 17.19 and Viṣnu 16.
+8. 17.19 and Viṣṇu 16.
 9 for the second poparbhu,

 Ch.
 XIV)